l2beat/l2beat/packages/backend/README.md

 docker exec -it postgres psql -U postgres -c 'CREATE DATABASE l2beat_test'
 ```

+If you restart your system running `docker start postgres` will bring the database back online.

 You should also obtain an api key for the following services:

 - Alchemy: https://alchemy.com